 As of 2016, this withholding requirement of the total purchase price is now 15% — up from 10% in years prior.
 This is good to keep in mind as you peruse any international listings.

 How does tax filing work for rental property owners?

 There are tons of deductions that landlords can take into account.
 Interest on loans, property depreciation, repairs, and travel expenses are some of the biggest deductibles.
 If you’re a rental property owner, make sure you keep track of every mile traveled between properties as well as a record of all repairs.

 What should all homeowners do to prepare for tax season?

 Our best advice is to keep records and do your research.
-If you’re not yet a homeowner but see this on the horizon, continue to do your research while you’re looking for the perfect home.
+If you’re not yet a homeowner but see this on the horizon, continue to research while you’re looking for the perfect home.
 A perfect home is a little less perfect if you haven’t properly taken taxes into account.